-Note: The idea of a 2ul, 3ul, 5ul experiment works something like this.
+Note: The idea of a 2.0ul, 3.0ul, 5.0ul, experiment works something like this.
 Assume you pipette is off by 0.1 ul.
 If you aspirate 2.0 ul according to the dial, the device actually pipettes 2.1 ul.
-So the volumes transferred will be 2.1, 3.1 and 5.1 ul.
-This volume will then equal 10.3 transferred.
-When you set the pipette to 10 ul, it will aspirate 10.1, and reveal a 0.2 ul volume error!
-So...if while doing this exercise and all of the following pipette exercises, DO NOT HESISTATE to talk with me if you suspect your pipette is not working.
+So the volumes transferred will be 2.1 ul, 3.1 ul and 5.1 ul.
+This volume will then equal 10.3 ul transferred.
+When you set the pipette to 10.0 ul, it will aspirate 10.1, and reveal a 0.2 ul volume error!
+So...if while doing this exercise and all of the following pipette exercises, DO NOT HESISTATE to use another pipet if you suspect your pipette is not working (again, make sure you contact Prof. Wolf).
 If after three trials, you still do not get ideal results, it may be that your pipette is indeed damaged.
-Keep this idea in mind when you do the last exercise in this series (#6).
-This exercise will allow you to compare your pipette to a whole bunch of other pipettes, and hopefully highlight any problems if they exist.
+Keep this idea in mind when you do the last exercise in this series (I).
+This exercise will allow you to compare your pipette to a whole bunch of other pipettes, and hopefully highlight any further problems if they exist.